switchtrue/frosty/README.md

 "s3": {
   "accessKeyId": "",     // String (required): The AWS Access Key of the account you wish to use to store data to S3.
   "secretAccessKey": "", // String (required): The AWS Secret Key of the account you wish to use to store data to S3.
+  "bucketName": "",      // String (required): The AWS s3 bucket in which you want to put your backups.
   "region": "",          // String (required): The AWS region you wish for your bucket to be created in.
   "accountId": "",       // String (required): The AWS account ID you are using to store data in S3.
   "retentionDays":       // Int (optional):    The number of days you wish to retain backups for.
 After this they will be automatically deleted.
   "endpoint": ""         // String (optional): The S3 endpoint to use, you can override the default to use services such as [minio](https://github.com/minio/minio).